 Most people are familiar with praying mantids.
-These large predatory insects are a common site in the fall, and we often encounter their egg cases (ootheca) this time of year too.
+These large predatory insects are a common sight in the fall, and we often encounter their egg cases (ootheca) this time of year too.
 But did you know that three different species of praying mantids, the native Carolina mantid and the introduced Chinese and European mantids, can be found in Illinois?

 While praying mantids are a welcome sight to some, others are concerned about the presence of the non-native species.